columnflow.inference

 The unique name of this model.

-Reference to the order.Config object.
+Reference to order.Config objects.

 model#